 Furthermore, you also need to know how many of your customers prefer some other product over Hair oil.
 Thus by doing this you know your direct and indirect competition.
 This is the first step in competition analysis.

-While doing this, you can also do a mini market research to find the reason for the sale of your competition.
-Is it selling because it is easily available, quality is high or price is low.
+While doing this, you can also do a mini-market research to find the reason for the sale of your competition.
+Is it selling because it is easily available, quality is high or the price is low.
 This step will help you perform a SWOT.

-Once you know the share of market and you have done your secondary and primary analysis, you need to actually work out the strengths, weaknesses, opportunities and threats for each of your competitor in turn.
+Once you know the share of the market and you have done your secondary and primary analysis, you need to actually work out the strengths, weaknesses, opportunities and threats for each of your competitors in turn.

-Once you know the SWOT of your competitors, you can build a competition portfolio.
-A competition portfolio will have each and every product of your competitors, their features, logistics, tangible features (product qualities), intangible features (product service) etc.
+Once you know the SWOT of your competitors, you can build a competitive portfolio.
+A competition portfolio will have each and every product of your competitors, their features, logistics, tangible features (product qualities), intangible features (product service), etc.

 5) Plan strategies

 Now you have your complete competition portfolio in front of you.
 Thus you clearly know your line of action.
 If the competition is far superior, you have two ways to move forward.
-You can either try the same strategies as top competitor and slowly move on top OR you can go creative / innovative and try to directly take on the market leader.
+You can either try the same strategies as a top competitor and slowly move on top OR you can go creative/innovative and try to directly take on the market leader.
 Read more on Market challenger strategies.